Forests of the harbour

 The Māori name for mangroves is manawa.
 Māori traditionally gathered food from among the mangrove forests.
 This included mullet (kanae), oyster (parore tio), sea snail (karahu) and eel (tuna).

-- Māori manawa use also included using the black earth formed by rotted mangrove leaves to dye flaxes which were used for making kits and piupiu skirts
+- The black earth formed by rotted mangrove leaves was used to dye flaxes which were used for making kits and piupiu skirts

 - A green dye was made from the lichen on mangrove trees

 - Branches were sometimes fashioned into fern root pounders

 - Mangrove leaves were sometimes used to keep fish cool on fishing trips; and